 2. High costs of land and equipment reduce feasibility and viability

-Dr. Srikanth Sola, CEO of Devic Earth, was asked to review a plan for setting up a smog tower in the periphery of Delhi.
-The cost of one hectare of land required for setting up the tower was ₹20 crore, and the tower itself would cost another 20 crores.
+Dr. Srikanth Sola, CEO of Devic Earth, was asked to review a plan for setting up an anti-smog tower in the periphery of Delhi.
+The cost of one hectare of land required for setting up the tower was ₹20 crore, and the price of air purifier in Delhi itself would cost another 20 crores.
 Such high costs certainly make technological solutions not viable to set up and implement.